 - NOTE: Every student is required to take two hours of Physical Education each week each semester.
 No student will be permitted to enter physical education classes until a medical report has been filed.
 All students must wear appropriate uniforms for physical education classes.
-Physical education activity courses will earn one semester hour with academic credit. - HPR 1213 Water Safety and Life Saving (PED 102).
-This is the American Red Cross Senior Life Saving Course with emphasis toward certifying life guards for swimming areas.
-One Semester Hour. - HPR 2211 First Aid (HTH 102).
+Physical education activity courses will earn one semester hour with academic credit. - HPR 2211 First Aid (HTH 103).
 This course is the standard first aid course of the American Red Cross.
 Emphasis is placed on preparing students in the knowledge and skills needed in preventing accidents as well as rendering aid to the sick and injured.
 One Semester Hour. - HPR 1411 Driver Training (PED 100).
 This course will be taught in accordance with the regulations set forth by the Driver Education Division of the Mississippi State Department of Education.
-A student must spend a minimum of thirty hours in the classroom and six hours of actual behind-thewheel driving.
+A student must spend a minimum of thirty hours in the classroom and six hours of actual behind-the-wheel driving.
 The non-driver and the driver who have not previously taken a driver education course are eligible for this course.
-One Semester Hour. - HPR 1213 Personal Hygiene (HTH 104).
+One Semester Hour.

+- HPR 1213 Personal Hygiene (HTH 104).
 The function of the human body as related to problems of health and disease.
 Three Semester Hours. - HPR 1313 Introduction to Physical Education (PED 202).
 A complete survey is made of the history, objectives, methods, psychology and philosophy of physical education.
-Three Semester Hours.

-HPR 2323 - Recreation Leadership (REC 200).
+Three Semester Hours. - HPR 2323 Recreation Leadership (REC 200).
 This course is an introduction to the history, principles, programs, opportunities and values of recreation.
 The contributions and responsibilities of community recreation departments and programs are described.
 Field work with local area recreation programs is an essential part of this course.
 Three Semester Hours.